LostSputnik/ieee-mipr-video-classification-challenge/readme.md

 > Update: We've won 3rd Place at the competition!
 [Read Here](./ServerDown%20Presentation%20-%202nd%20AVA%20Challenge@IEEE%20MIPR%20%202024.pdf) for details on the competition task and our approaches.
+We look forward to sharing the Technical Report as soon as possible!

 This repository contains codes and relevant materials for team ServerDown's submission to 2nd AVA Challenge@IEEE MIPR 2024.